What is a charter school?

-Candeo averages 24 students per class in grades 1-8 and 20 in Kindergarten.
+Candeo has less than 24 students per class.
 Our student-to-teacher ratio is 1:17.
 This ratio includes specialty teachers.
 Our full campus size is 600.

 Yes.
-Candeo provides a fee-based after-school program through an outside company, FSIE, that is available until 5:30 pm daily.
+Candeo provides a fee-based after-school program through an outside company, Innovation Learning, that is available until 6 pm daily.
 In addition, Candeo offers a variety of fee-based after-school enrichment programs, including chorus, chess, drama, winds and strings, Lego Engineering, martial arts, and sports.
 Various academic clubs are also offered.

 We do not offer a before-care program.

 No. Candeo is a state-funded public charter school that receives funds for every grade except full-day Kindergarten.
 If parents choose full day, they are responsible to pay the difference.
 The full day Kindergarten fee is $375 per month.

 The State does not fund Kindergarten twice.
 If a child enters another public Kindergarten program early (birthday September 1st-December 31st), he or she must meet Candeo curriculum mastery requirements for 1st grade to be enrolled.